Informed Choices - When We Don't Have All the Answers Yet

 More and more COVID-19 vaccines are becoming available in the US

-Vaccine is now at hospitals, nursing homes, health departments & some pharmacies.
+Vaccine is now at hospitals, nursing homes, public health sites & many pharmacies.

 Even after you’ve been vaccinated, you are still at some risk.